-Other Resources for Young People
+Other Help for Young People

-We know that we might not always be able to provide you with the support or help that you need, so here are some other organisations that might be able to help.
+We know that we might not always be able to provide you with the support or help you need, so here are some other organisations that might be able to help.

 FaceIT @ Home

-FaceIT is an interactive online self-help tool for young people aged 12-17, and is freely available for young people to use at home with supervision from a parent/guardian.
-It has been designed by by researchers at the Centre for Appearance Research in collaboration with young people to help you manage the challenges associated with having a condition or injury that affects appearance.
+FaceIT is an interactive online self-help tool for young people aged 12-17 and is freely available for young people to use at home with supervision from a parent/guardian.
+It has been designed by researchers at the Centre for Appearance Research in collaboration with young people to help you manage the challenges associated with having a condition or injury that affects appearance.

 Changing Faces